Seth Lipsky

 Seth Lipsky (born 1946) is the founder and editor of the New York Sun, an independent conservative daily in New York City that ceased its print edition on September 30, 2008.
 Lipsky counts Ronald Reagan, Margaret Thatcher, Winston Churchill, Ariel Sharon, and Milton Friedman among his intellectual and ideological heroes.
 He has a long history of working in the newspaper business, including "a nearly 20-year-long career" at the Wall Street Journal that included Asia and Belgium.

 Lipsky also founded and was editor of The Forward, an English-language successor to a Yiddish-language longtime newspaper of the same name.

 He has also written several invited articles and guest opinions for The New York Times, and is the author of six books.

-Early life
+Early life and education

 Born 1946 in Brooklyn, from age one Lipsky was "raised in a secular Jewish family in Great Barrington, Mass" and graduated from Harvard University. in 1968.

 The Jewish Daily Forward

-In 1990, Lipsky started an English-language version of The Jewish Daily Forward (The Forward), which was previously a widely read Yiddish-language daily newspaper.
+In 1990, Lipsky started an English-language weekly version of The Jewish Daily Forward (The Forward), which was previously a widely read Yiddish-language daily newspaper.
 Lipsky resigned in 2000 after a clash with the owners of The Forward, who threatened to shut down the English-language publication unless Lipsky was fired.
 The dispute was over Lipsky's editorials supporting Ronald Reagan and the war in Vietnam.